 “Our world is a busy place, life is complicated at times, but we work hard to demystify good food.”

-– Christine van der Lieck, Owner
+– Christine van der Lieck, Founder

 We take pride in producing the finest quality charcuterie from uncompromisingly good ingredients and ethically raised meats.
 Our mouth-watering fare includes fresh sausages, terrines and pates along with our cured hams and salamis, including our famous saucisson sec.
 We also offer a wide variety of cheeses, each carefully sourced and tasted.